 09:00 am - 10:30 pm

 The Tower of Sydney is a striking construction in Australia.
 It is the second tallest building in Australia as well as the second tallest observation tower among all the others in countries situated in the southern half of the world.
 It is situated in the Market Street of the Sydney business centre.
 Being facilitated for public visiting, the Sydney Tower is a prime visiting attraction for world tourists.
-It accommodates a highly featured shopping mall in its ground zone, along with the famous Sydney Tower Dining.
+It accommodates a highly featured shopping mall in its ground zone, along with the famous Sydney Tower Dining making it highly recommended to be added to trip planner Sydney.

 The other major attractions of the Sydney tower are the Sydney Tower Eye and the observation deck known as Oztrek.
 The Tower also has an elite selection of extremely facilitated restaurants known as the 360 Bar and Dining and the Sydney Tower Buffet.
 Possibly the most famous and internationally visited hangout for high-end parties and celebrations- the Sky Venue, is able to host a huge count of guests.
 The Skywalk situated on the top of the Sydney Tower is an exclusive viewing and recreational zone for the international tourists.
 If you dare, one of the most exciting things to do in Sydney is the SKYWALK as it gives you a birds-eye view of the city in the most enthralling way ever!